Need a US bank account but not American? Living abroad? Are you looking for options on applying remotely?

 To ease the account opening procedure, visiting the US to open an account would be an excellent thing to do.
-Nevertheless, going to the US just to open an account isn’t really a requirement for some banks, nowadays, you can open an account online – only it takes long and you have higher chance of getting disapproved.
+Nevertheless, going to the US just to open an account isn’t really a requirement for some banks.
+Nowadays, you can open an account online – only it takes long and you have a higher risk of getting disapproved.

-Not all banks allow this, but there are some like HSBC and Citibank allows you to open a bank account without you having to fly to the United States just to open an account.
+Not all banks allow this, but there are some like HSBC and Citibank that allows you to open a bank account without you having to fly to the United States.
 To do this, you may: